Featured Staff: Joe Zhou, Front Line Advisor and Summer Abroad Officer

 What advice would you give to a student who is thinking about participating in Summer Abroad?

-Summer Abroad would like to thank Joe for sharing his personal stories during his experiences travelling abroad.
-This article is a part of Summer Abroad’s Feature Friday series, so stay tuned for the next one!
+Summer Abroad would like to thank Joe for sharing his stories and reflections from his travels.
+This article is part of our Feature Friday series — stay tuned for the next one!

 Connect with Joe Zhou, Front Desk Advisor and Summer Abroad Officer at summer.abroad@utoronto.ca.